Banking · January 08, 2025

 A small aviation parts supplier requires payments on all invoices prior to shipping components to its aircraft builder clients.
 Receiving instant payments allows the parts supplier to receive funds immediately after sending requests for payment.
 Using this payment method allows the supplier to offer significantly shorter delivery times without burdening its cash flow.

-The strategy also makes it more likely that the supplier will choose to do business with aircraft builders that regularly provide instant payments compared to builders that rely on traditional 30-day payment cycles.
+The strategy also makes it more likely that the supplier will choose to do business with aircraft builders that regularly provide instant payments, compared to builders who rely on traditional 30-day payment cycles.

 Vegetable farm: Enhancing the freshness of perishable goods